WEIHNACHTS stollen

 40g caster sugar – 60g boiling water

-[1] For the fruit we used mixed chopped glacé fruit from Bottega Rotolo and currants….don’t be precious about what you use, but, PLEASE, don’t use mixed dried fruit from a supermarket.
+[1]We use glacé fruit from Bottega 1995 and Australian dried fruit ….don’t be precious about what combinations of fruit you use, but, PLEASE, don’t use mixed dried fruit from a supermarket.

 easy